graveja0/health-care-markets/README.md

 Geographic market definitions are important for a wide variety of regulatory and research uses.
-Therefore, for any given measure (e.g., a Hirschman-Herfindahl index of market concentration) it is important to know whether and how that measure varies by alternative market definitions.
+Therefore, for any given measure (e.g., a Herfindahl-Hirschman index of market concentration) it is important to know whether and how that measure varies by alternative market definitions.
 Moreover, commonly used geographies, such as hospital referral regions (HRRs), commuting zones (CZs), metropolitan statistical